AndreasG11/MAE224/Lab-3:-Boundary-Layers.md

 - Clearly (and logically) present your boundary layer data.

 ###Discussion (35%)
-- Explain if your results were what you expected.
+- **Explain** if your results were what you expected- don't just state what trends you saw.
+Why did these observed trends occur?
 - Can you think of other ways that velocity can be measured at a point in a flow?
 - What are the sources of error, and how do they contribute to making the measurements either higher, or lower, than expected?